Alice Morrison: Morocco journeys (2017–2020)

-Saudi Arabia (2024–present)
+Saudi Arabia (2024–5)

 In 2024, Morrison presented a second BBC documentary, Arabian Adventures, a history documentary focusing on the Nabatean Kingdom, including historical site of Hegra in AlUla, in modern-day Saudi Arabia.

-The next year, in 2025, Morrison embarked on a foot journey covering the length of Saudi Arabia's Hejaz (western escarpment) from the border with Jordan in the north to the Yemeni border in the south.
+The next year, in 2025, Morrison embarked on a foot journey covering the length of Saudi Arabia's Hejaz (western escarpment) from the Halat Ammar border with Jordan in the north to the Yemeni border in the south, near Najran.
 She was accompanied by camels and supported by vehicles.
-The expedition was split into two halves, due to the summer heat and the timing of Ramadan, with the first half completed in February, and the second scheduled to finish in December.
+The expedition was split into two halves, due to the summer heat and the timing of Ramadan, with the first half finished in February, and the second finished in December.
+The total distance walked was 2195 km over 112 days.
+She is the first person to complete such a border-to-border walk across Saudi Arabia.

 Selected bibliography

 Morrison has written books about her expeditions, including: